karstensensensen/SFPGenerator/README.md

 ### **pro tip**

-It can sometimes be infuriating to copy the same *CustomIDE* file over and over again, as you might only use this single IDE and will never use anything else.
+It can sometimes be infuriating to copy the same *CustomIDE* file repeatedly, as you might only use this single IDE and will never use anything else.

 Now you might wonder how this could be solved, well I have just the solution for you...

 Simply create a template for your templates which contains this *CustomIDE* file and use this every time you need to generate a new template!

-A sort of meta-template one could say...
+A sort of template-template one could say...

+## **Context / rightclick menu (WINDOWS ONLY)**

+To set up a right click menu, the script "setup_rightclick.bat" should be called.

+This will require administrator privileges as it is needed to modify the registry to add the menu.

+The final menu will be set up as the example below

+> No Template
+>
+> -----------
+>
+> Template 1
+>
+> Template 2
+>
+> ...
+>
+> Template n
+>
+> -----------
+>
+> Update

+Each template name must be added to a *QuickTemplates.csv* file, that should be located inside the install directory.

+### No Template
+simply calls *SFPGenerator.exe* with the current directory as the target directory and with no templates.

+### Template section
+calls *SFPGenerator.exe* with the selected template passed to the --Template flag and uses the current directory as the target directory.

+### Update
+calls *setup_rightclick.bat*, meaning it will update the menu so its synced with the newest *QuickTempaltes.csv* file.

+## **Build**

+This project uses cmake to generate, build and install the project.

+For a quick build on windows, the script *build.bat* should be executed.
+This will generate an installer that automatically installs the necessary files to a user specified install directory.

+For the right click setup project to be generated -DSFPG_RIGHTCLICK=ON should be passed to cmake when generating the build.

+> *with right click setup*
+>
+> cmake -B./build -DSFPG_RIGHTCLICK=ON

+Otherwise -DSFPG_RIGHTCLICK=OFF should be passed

+> *without right click setup*
+>
+> cmake -B./build -DSFPG_RIGHTCLICK=ON

+To build the project, cd into the build directory and call cmake --build with the wanted configuration

+> cd ./build && cmake --build --config (Debug/Release)

+To generate the installer call cpack with the same configuration passed as in the build step

+> cpack -C (Debug/Release)

+Finally, run the generated installer to install the project.

 ## **Final Example**